KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-awesome-alexa by dolanmiu](https://github.com/dolanmiu/MMM-awesome-alexa)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `omxplayer` in file `audio-setup.md`: Try to replace it with `vlc`.